Nest Nature School Staff

 Summary

-At the Nest Nature School, we are nurturing strong bodies, inquisitive minds, & wild hearts.
-The school fosters a cohesive learning community and employs the best practices of early childhood educational approaches.
-Our curriculum incorporates play and learning in nature to best support the whole child academically, socially,
+At the Nest Nature School, we are nurturing strong bodies, inquisitive minds, and wild hearts.
+The school fosters a cohesive learning community and employs the best practices of early childhood and nature-based educational approaches.
+Our curriculum incorporates play and learning in nature to best support the whole child academically, socially, emotionally, physically to ensure that they are prepared for Kindergarten and beyond.

 The Nest Nature School is part of the Cibolo Center for Conservation, an organization founded in 1988 to connect people with nature and inspire them to fall in love with land, water, and wildlife in the hopes that they will become champions and stewards of the Earth.
 Since 2016, the Cibolo has been providing exceptional early childhood education in the Nature School to foster young children in their full spectrum of development.

-The Lead Teacher works collaboratively to provide guidance and leadership in one of our four preschool classes.
 We are looking for applicants equipped with a strong background in early childhood development or a related field with a passion to inspire children to connect with nature through play and exploration.
 We are seeking individuals who are joyful, collaborative, passionate, responsible, energetic, flexible, child-focused, and enjoy being outdoors year-round.

 Full Position Description